umd-mith/bagcat/README.md

 # bagcat

-bagcat is a small command line utility for managing a catalog of [BagIt](https://en.wikipedia.org/wiki/BagIt) packages in Amazon S3.
+bagcat is a small command line utility for managing a catalog of [BagIt](https://en.wikipedia.org/wiki/BagIt) packages in a designated Amazon S3 bucket.
 This is alpha software that is still under development, so your [feedback](https://github.com/umd-mith/bagcat/issues) would be welcome!

 ```